Libensemble/libensemble/README.rst

 Introduction to libEnsemble
 ===========================

-libEnsemble is a Python_ toolkit for coordinating adaptively generated experiments or simulations.
+libEnsemble is a Python_ toolkit for connecting and coordinating "outer loops" or "deciders" with experiments or simulations.

-libEnsemble can manage massively parallel resources to solve design, decision, and inference problems and help developers benefit from having more of those resources.
+libEnsemble can manage massively parallel resources to solve design, decision, and inference problems and help developers or researchers benefit from reserving more resources.

 libEnsemble aims for: